imkoi/VoxCake/README.md

 Well, i think that at first, you would see the fast results, dont you?
 Okay, let`s create your first voxel volume in few lines of code!
 To make that you should:
 1. Download some map.
 (You could find it here: http://aos.party/)
-2. Put map into StreammingAssets folder
+2. Put map into StreamingAssets folder
 3. Make GameObject and attach this script:
 ```csharp
 using VoxCake;